-Basic Italian conversations in everyday situations for beginners and intermediate speakers with slow audio, transcript, and English translation to help you learn Italian and improve your listening and reading skills.
+Basic Italian conversations in everyday situations for beginners and intermediate speakers with slow audio, Italian transcript, and English translation to help you learn Italian and improve your listening and reading skills.
 7-day free trial!

 Is it for me?